akhilaantony111/RNStarter/README.md

 # RNStarter
-A React Native starter kit of version 0.60.5 with navigation, redux, api integration, network info, async storage of latest versions.
+A React Native starter kit of version 0.60.5 with navigation, splash scren, redux, api integration, network info, async storage of latest versions.

 The App consists of a Login and Home Page.
 In Login page a ppublic API is called and then it navigates to the home page if the response is success.
 Used common methods for API calls and also included redux in it.